BioComputingUP/mocafe/docs/source/demo_doc/prostate_cancer2d.rst

 Initial setup
 ^^^^^^^^^^^^^
 To reproduce this model we need first to import everything we need throughout the simulation.
-Notice that while most of the packages are provided by mocafe, we also use some other stuff.
+Notice that while most of the packages are provided by Mocafe, we also use some other stuff.

 ..
 GENERATED FROM PYTHON SOURCE LINES 74-86